d9n/tryfinally/series/understanding_gradle/projects.md

 ## Key Takeaways

 * A Gradle project is a folder containing a `gradle.build` script plus its contents
-* Multiproject layout have a root project that manages nested child projects
+* Multiproject layout is accomplished with a root project that manages target projects
 * A root project is defined by a `gradle.build` scripts plus a `settings.gradle` file
 * To explicitly target the Gradle tasks of a particular subproject, qualify its name using `:` separators, e.g. `:path:to:project:<task>`
 * Projects can be nested as deeply as you want
-* Gradle allows `allprojects` and `subprojects` blocks in the root project to share logic and values across scripts
+* Gradle allows `allprojects` and `subprojects` blocks in the root project to share code across scripts
-* You can override every project's path in `settings.gradle`, allowing Gradle to manage projects in external directories
+* You can specify a project's path in `settings.gradle`, allowing Gradle to manage projects in external directories